$1,000 Personal Loan - Check Your Rate Without Credit Impact

 What should I do if my $1,000 loan application is denied?

-Get the denial reason from the lender.
-Check your credit report for errors at annualcreditreport.com.
-Add a co-signer, offer collateral, or apply for a credit union PAL at 28% APR.
-Wait 30 days before reapplying to avoid multiple hard inquiries for another $1,000 installment loan.
+Ask the company for the denial reason.
+Check your credit file for errors at annualcreditreport.com.
+Bring in a creditworthy cosigner, pledge an asset, or apply for a payday alternative loan from a credit union at a 28% APR cap.
+Wait 30 days before reapplying to avoid stacking hard credit pulls.

-How do I know if an online direct lender is legitimate for a $1,000 loan?
+How do I know if an online direct lender is legitimate?

-Three checks: registered in your state, APR disclosed before signing, no upfront fee.
-Legitimate lenders deduct origination fees from the loan amount.
-Verify through your state's banking regulator or BBB before accepting any short-term financing.
+Three checks: registered in your state, interest rate shown clearly before you finalize, no upfront fee.
+Reputable companies deduct origination fees from the approved sum, never ask for prepaid debit cards.
+Verify through your state financial regulator or the BBB.